Tobias Lewicki

 Tobias Lewicki (born 2 May 1993) is a Swedish former footballer who played as a midfielder.

 Club career

 Lewicki played his first and only Allsvenskan match for Malmö FF against Gefle IF on 2 April 2012.
 Lewicki was demoted to Malmö FF's youth team in early July 2012 and it was later announced that he had been sold to Trelleborgs FF in Sweden's second tier, Superettan.

 Career statistics

 Personal life

-Lewicki has a cousin, Oscar Lewicki, who plays for Malmö FF.
+Born in Sweden.
+His cousin, Oscar Lewicki, is a professional footballer who plays for Malmö FF.